bfi-digital/bfi-design-system/README.md

 2. `npm run dev` will start up the Storybook playground and start `rollup` watching for changes.

 If you want, you can also include a this repo in another app as if it were an `npm` package using [`npm link`](https://docs.npmjs.com/cli/link).
 This is great for developing both side-by-side.

+### Publish a new version to NPM

+1. Set the next  version number in the `package.json` file.
+2. `npm publish`.
+This will:
+    - Run the tests
+    - Run rollup to bundle and transpile the cosde
+    - Create and publish a tarball to NPM

 ## Testing